kmade/__Academy__/git/undos.md

+## USE WITH CAUTION

 If you've done a git add (files) and then commit them to the wrong branch, backing that out is easy:

-### USE WITH CAUTION

 ```bash
 git reset --soft HEAD~1